AlexeyBoiko/LinqExpr/README.md

 		to: DateTime.Now)
 	.ToList();
 ```
+WhereOverlap - is reusable predicate builder.
+You can applay it to any type of ojects, because WhereOverlap allow to set up serach fields.

 ## Built-in reusable queries
 ### WhereOverlap
 Finds objects in a given range.
 Ranges of dates, numbers, decimal, float, etc. are supported.